 Pay Attention to Details

-When listing your skills, experience and education, be detailed.
-Include awards, certificates, and acknowledgements from previous employers.
-Include specific details on how your skills, education and experience were an advantage to your prior position.
-You can also include other areas of your life where you were able to use this acquired knowledge to help, such as community activities or organizations, volunteer programs and church activities.
-This shows a constant use of your abilities.
+When listing your skills, experience, and education, be detailed.
+Include awards, certificates, and acknowledgments from previous employers.
+Include specific details on how your skills, education, and experience were an advantage to your prior position.
+You can also include other areas of your life where you were able to use this acquired knowledge to help, such as community activities or organizations, volunteer programs, and church activities.
+This shows the constant use of your abilities.

 Get Other’s Opinions